nmarsceau/scdtsea.org/pages/awards.md

     criteria: >-
       * Each school may bring up to 8 student-made posters to the annual SCDTSEA conference.

       * The posters must be on official poster-size poster board.
+(22 in. x 28 in.)

       * Posters must be on the topic selected for the year.
 (See the details of the upcoming conference for poster contest topic.)